 First year students should be researching the kinds of industries and organisations that exist, and where your degree and interests can take you.
 If you're not too sure about your study direction yet or want to plan for future internships and work experience you can ask recruiters and graduates at the event about what they would recommend.
 Try to keep your questions brief and to the point and even just attend to have the chance to look around and learn about some new organisations you may not have heard of.

 What are graduate and internship programs?

-Generally, graduate and vacation programs are structured programs that help students and graduates navigate the working world and entering a larger organisation with ongoing support.
+Generally, graduate and internship (vacation, work experience) programs are structured programs that help students and graduates navigate the working world and entering a larger organisation with ongoing support.